thestk/stk/doc/README-Win.txt

 4. Under C/C++ > Preprocessor: Add "../../include" directory to the "extra include" field.

+5. Under C/C++ > Preprocessor: Add "__WINDOWS_DS__" to the definitions field.

-5. Add all the necessary files to the project.
+6. Add all the necessary files to the project.

-Remember that items 1-3 above need to be done for each project and for each configuration.
+Remember that items 1-5 above need to be done for each project and for each configuration.
 There might be an easy way to make global changes, but I couldn't figure it out.

 To use the Tcl/Tk GUIs, you will have to install Tcl/Tk.
 I got version 8.0 and it works very well (and installed easily).
 The distribution is available on the WWW and is free.